2022 Olympic Medal Count: Here's the Latest Ranking and Where Team USA Stands

-The U.S. started off with a gold medal drought that finally ended five days into the competition, but things were looking up as stars like Nathan Chen and Chloe Kim both scored big.
+Team USA had been shut out of the medals for most of Sunday in Beijing, but Erin Jackson struck like a lightning bolt and brought home a gold medal with a thrilling performance in women's speedskating.

-Day 7 wasn't as kind to Team USA, as it failed to bring home a single medal.
-On Friday night, however, the U.S. took home yet another gold.
+Jackson, who finished in 24th place in the 2018 Olympics in the 500-meter event, captured the gold on Sunday, edging out Japan's Miho Takagi by eight one-hundredths of a second.

-The United States sits at 11 medals in all, lifting them into sixth place.
+The United States sits at 12 medals in all, leaving them in sixth place on the medal table.

 Over 300 medals will be awarded to Olympians participating in the 2022 Winter Games.
 With 15 sports and 109 events, ranging from skiing to bobsledding to figure skating, world-class athletes will go for gold during a two-week global competition on the grandest stage.